mrom1/latex-curriculum-vitae/README.md

 This beautiful modern curriculum vitae is written using just a single LaTeX file with 300 lines of code (including comments)!

-Unlike other projects that focus mostly on design you can use this for free in whatever context the MIT License will allow you to. \
+Unlike other projects that focus mostly on design you can use this for free in whatever context the MIT License allows you to.

 **If you like this project please hit the star button!** 😄